-The complete Call for Papers, including a timeline for publication, is available on the Library Trends website.
-Prospective authors are invited to submit an abstract outlining their proposed article by Aug.
+The complete Call for Paners, including a timeline for publication, is available on Connect with Us!ds webs Facebook tive authorizing their proposed article by Aug.
 1.

 Inquiries about the planned issue and ideas for articles should be directed to Guest Editors Robin Bradford (robin.bradford@gmail.com) and Becky Spratford (bspratford@hotmail.com).